 Taking a look at the keyword counts we can see what is good and bad about each of the firms from the perspective of the employees.

-The themes that are common to all four firms is low pay and long hours.
-In the professional services world it is very common to work 12 hour + days, 5 days a week.
-For the audit teams this is compensated for in part by the sponsoring of exams which cost tens of thousands alone.
+The themes that are common to all four firms are low pay and long hours.
+In the professional services world, it is very common to work 12 hours + days, 5 days a week.
+For the audit teams, this is compensated for in part by the sponsoring of exams which cost tens of thousands alone.

 Interestingly, EY is the only company to have office politics mentioned frequently in their negative reviews suggesting this is an issue that EY struggle with significantly more than the other three.